vesk4000/Couriers/README.md

 >NOTE: The following sql statements are part of the **delete procedure** ```dbo.delete_couriers```.
 Given that all delete procedures for the parent tables almost completely overlap, it is unnecessary to show all 6 of them here.

-For each one of those parent tables we have created a **delete procedure**, which deletes the records from a certain parent table by a given ```@OldID``` (unless ```@OldID``` is invalid, which is a case discussed below).
+For each one of those parent tables we have created a **delete procedure**, which deletes the records from a specific parent table by a given ```@OldID``` (unless ```@OldID``` is invalid, which is a case discussed below).

 ```sql
 DELETE FROM Couriers
 WHERE ID = @OldID;
 ```

-In addition to the above and based on the entered parameters, the delete procedure will be executed in 5 different ways:
+In addition to the above and based on the entered parameters, the delete procedure can be executed in 5 different ways:

 1. If the user enters an invalid ```@OldID```